Lent and Coronavirus

 On a Thursday evening some two thousand years ago, Jesus gathered his disciples together for one last teaching.
 Countless sermons could be preached about that night, for many themes linger there.
 We will focus on two of them: The commandment to love modeled in John’s gospel and the betrayal Jesus suffered.

 Earlier that week, Jesus rode triumphantly into Jerusalem on a donkey.
 There he preached, prophesied, cursed a fig tree, offered teachings, cleansed the temple, and confounded the Jewish leaders.
 On Wednesday, one of his disciples, Judas Iscariot, arranged with the assembly of Jewish elders to point Jesus out to them so they could arrest him.
-The next day, Jesus made it clear he knew what Judas had done, but since was necessary for the scriptures to be fulfilled, he accepted the betrayal as one more event that had to occur so he could live out his mission as Messiah.
+The next day, Jesus made it clear he knew what Judas had done, but since the scriptures had to be fulfilled somehow, he accepted the betrayal as one more event he had to endure so he could live out his mission as Messiah.

 The gospels agree that the men gathered for a meal, but only John shows Jesus washing the feet of his disciples.
 This was a startling act of love, one that can teach us something about how to respond to the kind of threat and betrayal we are experiencing now as the coronavirus sweeps through our communities.
 Though Jesus’s life was threatened, his only concern was for love.
 He tried so hard to get the disciples to understand what he meant by love, to feel it in their hearts and in their bones.
 Unfortunately, he failed.
 But John tells the story so that, unlike them, we might one day figure it out.